sungalex/zoom-clone/README.md

   - Video call should start.
   - 2 people max. allowed per room.
   - Extra points: Implement a realtime chat using **Data Channels**.

+- Optionals

+  - Improve the CSS.
+  - When a peer leaves the room, remove the stream.

 - codsandbox.io : https://codesandbox.io/s/webrtc-video-call-yf6qt0